ryan-munger/CMPT432_Compiler_Design/README.md

 # CMPT432_Compiler_Design

 Dear Alan: grade the main branch

+# Running the Compiler
+1. Get GoLang from your package manager or their website.
+1. Ensure `go version` works.
+1. The following commands are to be run from the project directory.
+I will be using the standardized GoLang project structure.
+1. To compile and run: `go run ./cmd/compiler/main.go -f <filename>`
+    1. Currently, the -f arg is just how I will take in the filename to compile.
+1. To compile an executable to run:
+    1. Linux: `go build -o compiler ./cmd/compiler`
+        1. Then: `./compiler -f <filename>`
+    1. Windows: `go build -o compiler.exe ./cmd/compiler`
+        1. Then: `.\compiler.exe -f <filename>`

 # In this course I strive to:
 * Gain and demonstrate an understanding of the fundamental areas of compiler